Lendico/partner-api-documentation/ApiPortal.md

 Once you are signed in on the API portal, you can explore the APIs and Products associate to your account, as well access you subscription key.

-1. Click in one of the buttons to access the API page.
+1. Click on one of the buttons to access the API page.

 ![Portal APIs Menu](resource/portal-menu-api.png "Portal APIs Menu")

-2. Partner API will be listed(In case not please contact [the tech team](Contacts.md)), click in `partner-api`.
+2. Partner API will be listed(In case not please contact [the tech team](Contacts.md)), Click on `partner-api`.

 ![Portal APIs](resource/portal-apis.png "Portal APIs")

-3. Not you can see the operations available.
+3. Now you can see the API endpoints available.
 4. You can choose a visualization for the definition as well download the OpenAPI definition file.
 5. You can see the schema of the API, request, response, etc...

 ![Portal APIs](resource/portal-operations.png "Portal APIs")

-As mentioned before you also can see the subscription key associate to your account.
+As mentioned before you also can see the subscription key associated to your account.
-1. Click in `Profile` menu.
+1. Click on `Profile` menu.
 2. And you can display or regenerate your Subscription Key.

 ![Portal Profile](resource/portal-profile.png "Portal Profile")

 ## Testing the APIs

-Azure portal allow you also to try out the operations directly from the portal,
+Azure portal allows you also to try out the operations directly from the portal,

 For trying out API call you can go to the APIs page(as already depicted in the previous section).